jocelynmutso/documentation-test/src/markdown/001_advanced_operations/001_lifecycle_management-_tags.md

 Managing the Dialob Lifecycle is simple with tagging.
 Creating a tag can be thought of as assigning a name to represent the state of a dialog at a certain point in time.
 This tag can then be referred back to at any time, and previously-created dialogs can be recalled and used whenever needed.
 Dialogs can be continually refined and managed in this way, with the tagging history providing a list of each tag, its creation date, and the ability to revisit/reactive previous tags.

-When making a new tag, Dialob Manager will save the dialog in its current state and create a "latest version", which is an exact copy of the newly-tagged version.
+When making a new tag, Dialob Manager will save the dialog in its current state, which will then become immutable.
+Then, Dialob will create an exact copy of this dialog, which it will tag as the "latest version".
+Only the "latest version" can be edited.
 In this way, new versions can be built on top of old versions, using the older tags as a "starting off point" for the "latest versions".

 Dialob currently supports two forms of versioning: **Linear** and **Branching**.